presslabs/toplytics/toplytics/readme.txt

 == Changelog ==

-= 1.5 =
+= 2.0 =
+* Implemented OAuth login method.
 * Added `Display posts in real time` option
-* Fixed one shortcode bug.

-= 1.4 =
-* Removed multiple templates support.
-You can use only one custom template placed in your theme folder.
 * Fixed some display bugs.
-* Refactored and cleaned-up the entire plugin code
+* Refactored and cleaned-up the entire plugin code and adding some tests.
 * Simplified the template syntax.
 * The plugin settings page stays now under *Settings* and not *Tools*
-* Added more filters and hooks to be used inside theme/plugins
 * Added i18n support.
 * Added shortcode support.
 * Added more information and documentation into Readme.txt

-= 1.3 =
-* Implemented OAuth login method.

 = 1.2.2 =
 * Added custom theme templates support.

 = 1.2.1 =
-* GA password is used to generate a token, and the token is saved in the database.
+* Add a token to login process.

 = 1.2 =
 * Added custom templates.